AlmaLinux/alma-sbom/README.md

 Example to make SBOM of a Package with rpm-package option in spdx-yaml format with debug output:
 `$ alma-sbom --debug --file-format spdx-yaml package --rpm-package /path/to/package`

-### Creating an SBOM of a ISO image in default(=SPDX-json) format
+### Creating the SBOM of an ISO image in the default format (`SPDX-json`)

-You can use the following arguments for build subcommand:
+You can get the SBOM of an ISO image using the __iso__ subcommand, and providing the following argument:
-* __iso-image__: Path to `AlmaLinux installer ISO image` you want to generate the SBOM for
+* __iso-image__: Path to the `AlmaLinux installer ISO image` that you want to generate the SBOM for

-Note that you have to provide a _iso-image_
+Note that you have to provide the _iso-image_ argument

-Example to make SBOM of a Package with rpm-package with default(=spdx-json) format:
+Example to make an SBOM of an ISO image in the default format (`SPDX-json`):
 `$ alma-sbom iso --iso-image /path/to/isoimage`

 ## Using the AlmaLinux Git Notarization Tool